 Students must be registered in a course to receive credit.
 Registration for classes occurs online at www. ohsu.edu/education/office-registrar.
 Registration begins approximately six weeks before the next term.
-Students who elect to drop a course or change credit load during the term must notify their advisor and the OHSU registrar.
-Such changes are subject to a fee.
+Students who elect to drop a course or change credit load during the term must notify their advisor and the OHSU Registrar.
+Such changes may be subject to a fee.